inbrainz/cerebro/knowledge_units/general/tattoos.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > I&#039;m not a tattoo fun, but I must say there are some artists out there with a real talent for tattoos.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)